-- There is a named Designated Safeguarding Lead (DSL), who is a member of the senior leadership team and who has undertaken approved KSCB training in inter-agency working, in addition to basic child protection training - The school has an up-to-date child protection policy which is consistent with KSCB requirements, reviewed annually and made available to parents on request - Procedures are in place for dealing with allegations of abuse made against members of staff including allegations made against the Principal/Vice Principal - Safer recruitment procedures, which include the requirement for appropriate checks in line with national guidance are in place - There is an up-to-date and appropriate training strategy which ensures all members of staff, including the managers, teaching and non-teaching staff, receive safeguarding training - That all temporary staff and volunteers are made aware of the school's arrangements for safeguarding. - That appropriate filters and appropriate monitoring systems for school systems and internet enabled devices are in place whilst being mindful to ensure that over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding - That the governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
+- There is a named Designated Safeguarding Lead (DSL), who is a member of the senior leadership team. - The school has an up-to-date child protection policy which is consistent with KSCB requirements, reviewed annually and made available to parents on request. - Procedures are in place for dealing with allegations of abuse made against members of staff including allegations made against the Principal. - Safer recruitment procedures, which include the requirement for appropriate checks in line with national guidance are in place

+- There is an up-to-date and appropriate training strategy which ensures all members of staff, including the managers, teaching and non-teaching staff, receive safeguarding training - That all temporary staff and volunteers are made aware of the school's arrangements for safeguarding. - That appropriate filters and appropriate monitoring systems for school systems and internet enabled devices are in place whilst being mindful to ensure that over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding - That the governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
 An annual report will be submitted to the local authority about how the governing body's duties have been carried out.
 Any weaknesses or areas of concern will be rectified without delay. - That children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.